bespoke-silicon-group/bsg_manycore/README.md

 In this directory:

 - `make checkout_submodules`: To update all submodules in `imports/`.
 - `make tools`: To install software toolchain required running programs on BSG Manycore.
+(This build uses 12-16 threads by default.)
 - `make machines`: Compile simulation executables in `machines/`.
 - Edit `BSG_MACHINE_PATH` in `software/mk/Makefile.paths` to choose the machine to run somd programs on.